 Keep in mind that you want to attract a highly-engaged niche audience with your email opt in form so you don’t spend time marketing your products and services to people who aren’t ready to buy or simply not interested in what you have to say or sell.

 With your target audience in mind, you can create email sign up forms that give your audience a great experience from the first step in their email subscriber journey.

-When a visitor lands on your website, they are looking for an answer to their problem.
-In order to market your email list (where the answers lie), you must understand what solutions your target audience is searching for first.
+When a visitor lands on your website, they are looking for an answer to a problem.
+In order to market your email list (where the answers to their problems lie), you must understand what solutions your target audience is searching for first.
 Then you can make sure the answer to their problem is reflected in the first touchpoint you have with a potential subscriber: the email sign up form.

 Knowing you need an email opt in form is easy, but choosing the right form type for your special offer or incentive isn’t as straightforward.
 Let’s break down each of main types of email sign up forms so you can start brainstorming which ones you want to use.